wolfSSL/wolfBoot/docs/compile.md

 To disable interrupt vector table relocation, compile with `VTOR=0`.
 By default, wolfBoot will relocate the interrupt vector by setting the offset in the vector relocation offset register (VTOR).

+### Disable Backup of current running firmware

+Optionally, it is possible to disable the backup copy of the current running firmware upon the installation of the update.
+This implies that no fall-back mechanism is protecting the target from a faulty firmware installation, but may be useful in some cases where it is not possible to write on the update partition from the bootloader.
+The associated compile-time option is

+`DISABLE_BACKUP=1`

 ### Enable workaround for 'write once' flash memories

 On some microcontrollers, the internal flash memory does not allow subsequent writes (adding zeroes) to a